-I’ve been keeping my eye in the snow levels for a while.
+I’ve been keeping my eye on the snow levels for a while.
 Both by hiking up the Paradise Park Trail and keeping an eye on satellite imagery.
 In early June it looks like the majority of Paradise Park was still covered in snow.
-Then I got side tracked with my John Muir Trail expedition.
+Then I got sidetracked with my John Muir Trail expedition.
 Firmly back in Oregon – I wanted to get out again and decided this would be a great opportunity to do the Paradise Park Loop out of Timberline Lodge.
-Paradise Park is famous for its meadows, wild flowers and great views of Mount Hood.
-It’s a 12 mile day hike or also a great overnight.
+Paradise Park is famous for its meadows, wildflowers, and great views of Mount Hood.
+It’s a 12-mile day hike or also a great overnight.

 Getting there and the trail head

 This is one of the easiest trailheads to find and park at.
 The trail leaves from Timberline Lodge.
 In summer there is no parking permit that is necessary.
 If you are doing this as an overnight hike (or doing the Timberline Trail) the recommendation has always been to park along the concrete barrier as you enter the main parking lot.
 There used to be signs indicating this – but these are currently not there.
 (If you are going to do this in winter you need a sno-park permit).
 Whether at the start or at the end – it’s worth taking time to check out Timberline Lodge.
 The trailhead is right before Timberline lodge and is sign-posted for the Timberline Trail / Pacific Crest Trail.